zhouyuan/OAP/oap-cache/oap/docs/User-Guide.md

 cd oap-benchmark-tool
 sh ./scripts/spark_thrift_server_yarn_with_PMem.sh start
 ```
-In this script, we use `vmem` as cache strategy for Parquet Binary data cache.
+In this script, we use `external` as cache strategy for Parquet Binary data cache.

 #### Use DRAM as Cache Media

 Update the configuration values in `scripts/spark_thrift_server_yarn_with_DRAM.sh` to reflect your environment.
 Normally, you need to update the following configuration values to cache to DRAM.

+- --num-executors
 - --driver-memory
 - --executor-memory
 - --executor-cores